Shawn-hub-hit/QPL-master/readme.md

 # QPL
-### Code for 'Learning User Geographical Preferences for Personalized POI Search' paper
+### Code for 'Exploring User Preferences in Geographical Factors for Personalized POI Search' paper

 ### Requirements